Send the link below via email or IMCopy

-Using your responses from the first two prompts, write 3 specific, measurable objectives for your college.
+Using your responses from the second prompt, write one specific, measurable objectives for your college.

 As a student enters your college and begins their education.
 How do you know they are learning what you hope they learn during their four years?

 Evidence based on a set of pre-determined criteria

 (i.e., Authentic, service learning, exhibits, etc.)

 Students synthesize many concepts into one product or process, and require students to address real world issues by putting their learning to use to solve or demonstrate multiple related skills